avocado.utils.network package

 Currently, only RHEL, Fedora and SuSE are supported.
 And this will create a backup file of your current configuration if found.

-:param ipaddr : IP Address which need to configure for interface :param netmask: Network mask which is associated to the provided IP
+:param ipaddr : IP Address which need to configure for interface :type ipaddr: str :param netmask: Network mask which is associated to the provided IP :type netmask: str :raises avocado.utils.network.exceptions.NWException: If ipaddr is not configured on the interface or the distribution is not supported.

 set_hwaddr(hwaddr)